Jrpl/BuffStack-Webfishing/README.md

 # BuffStack-Webfishing

-A mod for Webfishing that allows the soda buff duration to be extended when drinking multiple sodas.
+A mod for Webfishing that allows the soda and slurpee buff duration to be extended when drinking multiple.

 # Installation